Improving Your Credit Scores To Qualify For Mortgage

 HUD Guidelines On Bankruptcy And Housing Events

-If the borrower had mortgage part of Chapter 7 Bankruptcy, there is a three-year waiting period after the foreclosure, short sale, or deed in lieu was finalized after the Chapter 7 Bankruptcy:
+The 2-year waiting period after Chapter 7 Bankruptcy discharged date.
+Borrowers can qualify for FHA loans one year into the Chapter 13 Bankruptcy repayment plan.
+The three-year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify.
+If the borrower had a mortgage part of Chapter 7 Bankruptcy, there is a three-year waiting period after the foreclosure, short sale, or deed in lieu was finalized after the Chapter 7 Bankruptcy.

 Improving Your Credit Scores To Qualify For Mortgage Due To High DTI